marthoc/GarHAge/README.md

     name: "Garage Door 1"
     state_topic: "garage/door/1/status"
     command_topic: "garage/door/1/action"
+    availability_topic: "GarHAge/availability"

   - platform: mqtt
     name: "Garage Door 2"
     state_topic: "garage/door/2/status"
     command_topic: "garage/door/2/action"
+    availability_topic: "GarHAge/availability"
 ```

 _Note: GarHAge's default parameters match Home Assistant's defaults and, as such, the above minimal configuration will work._

+_Note: the "availability_topic" configuration parameter will be available in Home Assistant as of version 0.54; it allows Home Assistant to display the cover as "unavailable" if GarHAge goes offline unexpectedly.
+When GarHAge reconnects to your broker, the cover controls will again be available in Home Assistant.
+GarHAge forms its availability topic by suffixing "/availability" to the MQTT_CLIENTID parameter in config.h, and publishes "online" to that topic when connecting or reconnecting to the broker and "offline" when disconnecting from the broker._

 ### MQTT Cover: Complete configuration